K-PaaS/application-platform-guide-eng/user_guide/development_platform/public_api.md

 ![2-2-0-1]

-If you go to the Opn API category, you can search by ①API service name or check the list classified by ②various filters.
+If you go to the Open API category, you can search by ①API service name or check the list classified by ②various filters.

 ![2-2-0-2]